This article will introduce the first steps to run AWS IoT Greengrass software in Toradex modules with Torizon.

 # sudo tar -xzvf hash-setup.tar.gz

-Note: Download docker-compose file in the same root directory where you unzipped the security resources files.
+Note: Copy docker-compose file in the same root directory where you unzipped the security resources files on the target Torizon device.

 Execute the docker-compose to run the container with the AWS IoT Greengrass Core software for Torizon: